dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## Register your app with the Intune MAM service

 ### Use the APIs
-The Intune App SDK now provides the ability for iOS apps to receive MAM policies from Intune without the need to be MDM-enrolled with Intune.
+The Intune App SDK now provides the ability for iOS apps to receive MAM policies from Intune without the need to be enrolled with Intune through mobile device management (MDM).
 To support this new functionality, the SDK provides new APIs that let the app receive MAM policies.
 To use the new APIs, follow these steps:

 1. Use the latest release of the Intune App SDK, which supports management of apps with or without device enrollment.
 If your app has used an older version of the SDK without this feature, you will need to update the Intune MAM library, as well as update the Headers folder with the headers from the latest SDK.